paopre/Spontini/README.md

 ![img](videos/easyCrossStaff.gif)

-The \EasyCrossStaff function is particularly useful for creating piano scores; it allows you to insert the notes of both staves of the piano part into a table that is automatically formatted during insertion.
+The **\easyCrossStaff** function is particularly useful for creating piano scores; it allows you to insert the notes of both staves of the piano part into a table that is automatically formatted during insertion.

 By pressing **Ctrl-2** keys, the following object will be inserted in the text editor, which defines the above table: